Rohit6094/SPP-ML/README.md

-Dataset inspired by student performance studies.
+Inspired by educational performance studies.

-Built with assistance from open-source libraries and community resources.
+Built with contributions from open-source libraries and the developer community.